Kuttysuchus

-Kuttysuchus is an extinct group of typothoracine aetosaur from the Late Triassic Dharmaram Formation of India.
+Kuttysuchus is an extinct genus of typothoracine aetosaur from the Late Triassic Dharmaram Formation of India.
 It was described in 2025 on the basis of multiple isolated osteoderms that were nonetheless distinct in their appearance from not only the contemporary Venkatasuchus but also from other aetosaur taxa.
 The specific combination of characters suggests that Kuttysuchus was a member of the clade Paratypothoracini, with phylogenetic analysis indicating it to have been a basal member of the group.
 The genus is monotypic, only containing a single species.
 Kuttysuchus minori.

 History and naming

 Kuttysuchus was described in early 2025 on the basis of a series of isolated paramedian osteoderms, with one almost complete bone serving as the holotype.
 All fossils stem from the sandstone-dominated lower unit of the Dharmaram Formation, located in the Pranhita–Godavari Basin of eastern India and thought to date from the mid or late Norian to the Rhaetian stages of the Triassic.

 Kuttysuchus was named after Tharavat S. Kutty, who recovered the fossil material.
 The second part of the name derives from the Greek "suchus", which translates to "crocodile".
 The species name "minori" meanwhile references the small size of the osteoderms.